 I thought as the year winds down this would be a great opportunity to wax nostalgic and look back on what being gluten-free has really meant to me, the changes to my health, and the changes to the gluten-free landscape.
 These are my personal realities that I have experienced as I navigated along my Celiac journey…and believe me it has been a journey.

 My trip to Lima was better than I could have expected.
 I mean, I knew it was going to be a great trip but was so interested to see how far the City has come since the horrible terrorist attacks during the 1980’s which severely damaged the reputation of Lima.
 Well, I am happy to report that the Lima of today is a rich and vibrant city that has most deservedly captured the title of culinary capital of the Americas.
-Lima is very much a city of stark contrasts particularly rich and poor but one this that is unifying is the warm welcome and sense of pride that its inhabitants have.
+Lima is very much a city of stark contrasts particularly rich and poor but one this that is unifying is the warm welcome and gay sex sense of pride that its inhabitants have.

 Lima was a truly magical city.
-It is at phone porn the crossroads of becoming a well-established tourist destination on its own versus a pit stop or jumping off point for more well-known destinations in Peru such as Machu Picchu or a diversion from the Galapagos Islands.
+It is at the crossroads of becoming a well-established tourist destination on its own versus a pit stop or jumping off point for more well-known destinations in phone porn Peru such as Machu Picchu or a diversion from the Galapagos Islands.
 Lima is a sophisticated metropolis that is a city of distinct contrasts grounded in a rich historical background…